 Stress and anxiety are also nutrient robbers, particularly affecting our levels of vitamin C and some of the B vitamins (B1 and B6).
 This is coupled with the types of behaviours we may turn to when under stress: under or overeating, increased drinking or smoking, overworking and not sleeping well.
 All of which will affect our immunity and general health.

 Health Psychology research has long shown the relationship between stressful life events and increased susceptibility to infectious diseases.
 However, we also know that social support can help buffer against some of these effects.
 So even though you may not feel like it when you’re under pressure, try to get some quality time in with your friends.

 This social support doesn’t need to come from close family and friends either.
 It could be through a network you build as a volunteer, at a class or in your community.

 - You can learn more ways to understand and manage stress in our Mastering Anxiety program.

 Rhinovirus is the culprit behind the common cold.
 Colds are spread by direct contact with the rhinovirus (like being in the firing line of someone coughing or sneezing) and by indirect contact – touching surfaces where the rhinovirus is lurking.

 Handwashing is one of the most simple and effective ways of reducing the spread of germs according to the World Health Organisation.
+And of course this has been in the spotlight throughout the pandemic.
 However, research shows that many of us don’t do a proper job of it.
 Don’t forget between the fingers, the base of your thumb and the backs of your hands – the most commonly missed spots.